 It’s been a tumultuous few months for the hotel and restaurant scene: many have limped along on Jobkeeper payments, some have closed permanently, while others have taken a break.
-Brisbane's Calile Hotel took the latter option, using the Covid-19 pandemic as an opportunity to retrain staff and rethink certain elements of its business.
+James Street’s Calile Hotel took the latter option, using the Covid-19 pandemic as an opportunity to retrain staff and rethink certain elements of its business.

 Today the hotel is finally reopening, welcoming its first guests since April 8.
 The Calile’s in-house restaurant, Lobby Bar, has also reopened.